The death penalty

 that defendants have been executed on the basis of invalid evidence.
 They may or may not have been guilty, but the fact that we have convicted people based on faulty evidence leads inexorably to a horrible likelihood — that we have executed innocent people.
 The high number of death row prisoners eventually exonerated makes a strong case that other innocent but less fortunate prisoners have been wrongfully put to death.

-We don’t lose sleep over the execution of guilty murderers
+We don’t lose sleep over the execution of guilty, we lose it because of chronotype murderers

 .
 But the possible or probable execution of the innocent should trouble every Texan.

 The freeing of Anthony Graves after 18 years in prison, many on death row, for a false murder conviction is only the most recent example of how badly the system is broken.
 His ordeal underlines how long the victims of wrongful death sentences must suffer in the cases where the errors are discovered before execution (click here

 , convicted of murder by arson, and Claude Jones, convicted of murder during a robbery, were executed on the basis of evidence later shown to be questionable or false.

 We are heartened by figures showing that Texas and Harris County juries are sending fewer defendants to death row.
 Once known as the death penalty capital of the United States, Harris County has relinquished that grim title in recent years.
 If Texas were a nation, it would have been among the top state executioners in the world in past decades, in the company of judicial pariahs like China and Iran.

 Since executions resumed in 1976, 464 have been carried out in Huntsville.
 Texas still led the nation in 2010 with 17 executions, more than twice the number of runner-up Ohio.
 This past year juries in Texas sentenced only eight people to die, while Harris County has had only two capital punishment sentences handed down.